Mathilde ter Heijne: Work

-Ter Heijne's research based practice is founded in intersectional feminism.
-Her video art produced in the 1990s destabilized patriarchal tropes within literature and cinema through elaborate re-stagings and role reversals.
-Some examples of this include Mathilde, Mathilde where the artist herself mimics suicidal female lovers in cinema adaptations or her 2001 video project Small Things End, Great things Endure where she offers a reading of Uwe Johnson's Jahrestage (1934–84).
+Ter Heijne's research-based artistic practice is grounded in intersectional feminism.
+In the 1990s, her video art destabilized patriarchal tropes in literature and cinema through elaborate re-stagings and role reversals.
+Examples include Mathilde, Mathilde, in which the artist mimics suicidal female characters from film adaptations, and her 2001 video project Small Things End, Great things Endure where she offers a reading of Uwe Johnson's Jahrestage (1934–84).
 In both of these works, ter Heijne responds to female and culturally embedded generational trauma where in the end, be it a story, movie, or in real life, the woman always dies.
 This internal perpetual state of abjection or what Griselda Pollock has called the trauma of being born into a phallocentric world are both concepts that ter Heijne contends with and untimely rips apart.
 By "playing the victim," ter Heijne subtly reverses power roles transforming woman as object into woman as subject.

-In her more recent work (2005–present), ter Heijne shows an activist and yet similarly radical approach to art-making as a participatory process.
-In her on-going project Woman To Go, she collects biographies from women that lived during the 19th century that are encroaching oblivion.
-To counteract cultural amnesia, she re-presents these biographies in the context of the art institution converting forgotten once relevant lives into speaking testimonies that reverberate traces through the present.
+In her more recent work (2005–present), Ter Heijne takes an activist approach to art-making, treating it as a participatory process.
+In her ongoing project, Woman to Go, she collects the biographies of women from the 19th century who are slipping into oblivion.
+To counteract cultural amnesia, she presents these biographies within the context of an art institution, converting once-relevant, forgotten lives into testimonies that resonate in the present.

 For ter Heijne, ritual and ceremony are structures for artistic observation and potential emancipation.
 Ritual, historically, is where woman has both lost and gained her power.
 For instance, marriage formatively and sometimes presently is a social contract entrapping women into what Simone de Beauvoir calls a Second Sex.
 Fuck Patriarchy!
 (2004) exemplifies this subservient, minor position of the Second Sex that woman historically occupied in bourgeoisie societies.
 Ter Heijne points to Dutch society within the 17th century as the originating point for this kind of patriarchal oppression.
 She places Vermeer's paintings of domicile female happiness at the apex of this banal perpetration of evil that glorifies woman as slaves.
 Within both the mythic and non-western culture, however, ritual has been a site for woman to seize power or be rescued from precarity.
 In Menschen Opfern, Mathilde ter Heijne's sculptural body double stands in for the body of Iphigenia who in Greek tragedy was saved from sacrifice to become a priestess.
 In the installation, cast bodies lay on an elevated stage as an operatic chorus from Christoph Willibald Gluck's opera Iphigénie en Tauride is heard in the background.
 The theatre stage and the chorus are both structures where participants act together in unison to weave together shared stories and experiences.